Causal Inference with Spatio-temporal Data: Estimating the Effects of Airstrikes on Insurgent Violence in Iraq: Simulation Studies

 \subsection{Simulation Results}

-\cref{fig:4res1_estimates} presents the results for two of the simulation scenarios.
-The top panel shows how the (true and estimated) average potential outcomes in the whole region ($B = \Omega$) change as the intensity varies under the single time period interventions.
-The bottom panel shows how the true and estimated average potential outcomes in the sub-region $[0.75, 1]^2$ change under the three time period interventions when the intensity at three time periods ago ranges from 3 to 7.
-For both simulation scenarios, we vary the length of the time series from 200 (left plots) to 500 (right plots).
+\cref{fig:5res3_estimates} presents the results for all the stochastic interventions that were considered.
+The top four rows show how the (true and estimated) average potential outcomes in the whole region ($B = \Omega$) change as the intensity varies under interventions $\interv[F][][\lag]$ for $\lag \in \{1, 3, 7, 30\}$, respectively.
+The last row shows how the true and estimated average potential outcomes in the same region change under the three time period {\it lagged} interventions when the intensity at three time periods ago ranges from 3 to 7.
+For both simulation scenarios, we vary the length of the time series from 200 (left column) to 500 (right column).

-As expected, the unadjusted estimates (green crosses) are far from the true average potential outcome (black solid circles) across all simulation scenarios.
-In contrast, and consistent with the results of Theorems~\ref{theorem:normality}~and~\ref{theorem:normality_tau}, the accuracy of the proposed estimator (purple triangles based on the true propensity score, blue x's based on the estimated propensity score) improves as the number of time periods increases.
-We note that the convergence is slower when $M=3$ than $M=1$.
+The unadjusted estimator returned values that are too far from the truth and are not shown here.
+We find that the accuracy of the proposed estimator improves as the number of time periods increases.
+Notice that the convergence is slower for larger values of $\lag$.
 This is expected because the uncertainty of the treatment assignment is greater for a stochastic intervention with a longer time period.

-We find that the H\'ajek estimator performs well across all simulation scenarios even when $T$ is small and $M$ is large, whereas the IPW estimator tends to suffer from extreme weights because the weights are multiplied over the intervention time periods as shown in \cref{eq:estimatort}. \cref{app_subsec:add_sims_estimates} presents additional simulation results for the IPW and H\'ajek estimators under the interventions $\interv[F][][\lag]$ with $M = 3, 7, 30$, and the intensity $\trtintensity$ varying from 3 to 7.
-These results indicate a deteriorating performance of the IPW estimator as the value of $M$ increases.
-In contrast, the standardization of weights used in the H\'ajek estimator appears to partially alleviate this issue, with its effect estimates much closer to their true values.
+We find that the H\'ajek estimator performs well across most simulation scenarios even when $T$ is relatively small and $M$ is large.
+The IPW estimator (investigated more thoroughly in \cref{app_sec:add_square_sims}) tends to suffer from extreme weights because the weights are multiplied over the intervention time periods as shown in Equation~\cref{eq:estimatort}.
+These results indicate a deteriorating performance of the IPW estimator as the value of $M$ increases, whereas the standardization of weights used in the H\'ajek estimator appears to partially alleviate this issue.
+Results were comparable for the two other sets $B$.